harness/developer-hub/release-notes/harness-platform.md

 - A pipeline becomes unresponsive when invalid YAML is pasted in the run pipeline form.
 (PIE-8668)

-  The issue is fixed by adding a check for invalid pipeline YAML when pipeline is added via the YAML pipeline studio.
+  The issue has been fixed by adding a check for invalid pipeline YAML when pipeline is added via the YAML pipeline studio.

 - The table view on the pipelines list page is reset to page 1 when a pipeline is deleted.
 (PIE-8572)